solana-labs/solana/book/src/testnet-participation.md

 ```

 ### Sharing Metrics From Your Validator
+If you have obtained a metrics username/password from the Solana maintainers to
-If you'd like to share metrics perform the following steps before starting the
+help us monitor the health of the testnet, please perform the following steps
-validator node:
+before starting the validator node to activate metrics reporting:
 ```bash
 export u="username obtained from the Solana maintainers" export p="password obtained from the Solana maintainers"